The Perfect Fragrances for Every Room In Your Home

 In your bedroom: Choose relaxing lavender or romantic rose

 If turning off at night is a challenge, look for a fragrance that incorporates lavender, chamomile, or sandalwood, all of which promote sleep and relaxation.
 For a more romantic feel, choose a floral like ylang ylang, jasmine, or rose.
-Here are other things bedrooms of good sleepers have in common.

 In the office: Pump up with peppermint